All Episodes

 You know, that might come as a surprise to Vice President Cheney.

-But there are a lot of state party chairs that I talked to last week, including Red State Party chairs who think what he is doing for the party, sending money to their states, hiring, you know, uh field staff, the kinds of things that they want from the DNC, he is doing that.
+But there are a lot of state party chairs that I talked to last week, including red state party chairs who think what he is doing for the party, sending money to their states, hiring, you know, field staff, the kinds of things that they want from the DNC.

 The fact he's paying some attention to them, they're going gaga.

-I saw uh last week, I th I what day was this?
+I saw last week, what day was this?

 So it's had to be last week sometime.

-But it was uh I don't think it was Fox.
+It must have been Wednesday or Thursday, but it was, I don't think it was Fox.

 Might have been Fox.